lambdafu/swarm-doc/README.md

 ## Introduction

 Swarm is a reactive data synchronization library and middleware by [Victor Grishchenko](https://github.com/gritzko).
 Swarm synchronizes your application's model  automatically, in real time.

 ### Overview

 Swarm is based on three core concepts:

 -   [Conflict-free replicated data types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) to synchronize state automatically without merge conflicts.
 Swarm favors operation based CRDT and guarantees [causal consistency](https://en.wikipedia.org/wiki/Causal_consistency).
 Swarm supports Set, LWW, Causal Set, and RGA (Replicated Growable Array).
--   [RON](https://github.com/gritzko/ron) (Replicated Object Notation), a format for _distributed live data_.
+-   [RON](https://github.com/gritzko/ron) (Replicated Object Notation), a data format for _distributed live data_.
 -   Partially-Ordered Logs and the Swarm Protocol, which specifies how clients and servers talk to each other, and how state is actually synchronized across the network.

 Additional contributions are: